duxingyi-charles/academic-kickstart/content/publication/Lifting-Simplices-to-Find-Injectivity/index.md

 #### 3D Deformation

 {{<figure alt="3D Deformation" src="/img/TLC/3D-Deform.png" title="Figure 4.
-Three example in the 3D deformation category (a twisting armadillo) where FF, SA and LBD all failed to reach injectivity.
+Three examples in the 3D deformation category (a twisting armadillo) where FF, SA and LBD all failed to reach injectivity.
 The graph in the top-right shows the number of inverted tetrahedra for each of the 600+ frames of the deformation sequence (ellipses indicate the frames from which the three examples were taken).">}}

 #### Dataset Organization